-30 It is essential that Units are aware that any individual on the VRM register at time of discharge is classed as a Vulnerable Service Leaver (VSL) and the necessary DTRP that apply to ESLs and SILs are followed.
+&lt;sup>71 It is essential that Units are aware that any individual on the VRM register at time of discharge is classed as a Vulnerable Service Leaver (VSL) and the necessary DTRP that apply to ESLs and SILs are followed.

-31 Using the HARDFACTS template as explained in AGAI 99 Command and Care of Wounded Injured and Sick personnel.
+&lt;sup>72 Using the HARDFACTS template as explained in AGAI 99 Command and Care of Wounded Injured and Sick personnel.